-Summer session at San Diego Continuing Education (SDCE) is underway for residents looking to upskill their resumes and prepare for employment readiness, 40,000 students are expected in attendance.
+Summer session at San Diego College of Continuing Education (SDCCE) is underway for residents looking to upskill their resumes and prepare for employment readiness, 40,000 students are expected in attendance.
 All classes are free and online, scheduled for June 8, 2020 to August 22, 2020.

 SDCE’s career training certificate programs are usually available on campus with lectures held in industry style learning labs, but due to temporary closures, are now being taught remotely.
 This summer, job seekers can opt for one or more professional certificates or basic skills classes: